Meadowsys/wiwi/src/serialiser_binary_2/README.md

 ## interned values, references, and the value registry

-The value registry is a global registry of values, where during serialisation, values can be interned into this global registry by serialisers, and then get a reference back to use in the place of where the value would have been.
-This registry is included in the front of the serialised output (only if there are any entries; ie. if the registry is not used, it won't be included), and during deserialisation, it is deserialised first, then used throughout the rest of the deserialisation to match references with their actual values.
-Doing this can save many bytes if there are many identical values and/or identical values repeated a lot throughout the data.
-For example, APIs that return an array of structured objects, where all the keys in each object are the same.
+The value registry is a global registry of values, where during serialisation, any serialisable value can be "intern"ed into this global registry by serialisers, which will assign a reference to this value to use in the place where the value would have been.
+This registry is included in the front of the serialised output (only if there are any entries; ie. if the registry is not used, it won't be included), and during deserialisation, it is deserialised first, then used throughout the rest of the deserialisation process to match references with their actual values.
+Doing this can save many bytes depending on the data.
+For example, APIs that return an array of structured objects, where all the keys in each object are the same. would benefit from interning all the keys and using references in place of the keys.

 During serialisation, you should keep one global store of interned values.
 This can be a map or a vec.
 With a vec, the item's index becomes its' reference value (which implies that values _cannot_ be moved into a different index once a reference has been returned).
 Using a map of some kind, a seperate increment counter (starting from 0, ie. first reference is 0) should be used to keep track of the references, and the reference value should be stored with each entry.